Best Badge Scanner Apps for Trade Shows and Events (2026)

 - Cloud sync across devices

 Limitations: CamCard is designed for business cards, not event badges.
 It won’t read QR codes on badges or integrate with event systems.
-Some users report accuracy issues and intrusive upsell prompts in recent versions.
+Some people report accuracy issues and intrusive upsell prompts in recent versions.

 Best for: Occasional business card scanning when you don’t need event-specific features.